 AFRI 461 - Seminar in Africana Studies (4)

 Africana concepts and theory are examined within a holistic framework.
 Students conduct research and complete a senior paper.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: AFRI 200, HIST 348 or HIST 349; 12 additional credit hours of Africana studies courses; and senior standing.